1700 ENTDECKTES JUDENTHUM (Judaism Unmasked)

 1704 ELLUS BAT MORDECAI (Slutsk ,Belarus)

-Translated Maavor yarbuk ( Crossing the Yarbuk) a kabalistic work into Yiddish.
+Translated into Yiddish Maavor Yarbuk ( Crossing the Yarbuk), a kabalistic work on burial rituals written by Aaron Berechiah ben Moses ( see 1626).
 She was a well educated translator.
-She also translated a prayer book Shomrim Laboker (Dawn Watch).
+She also translated a prayer book Shomrim Laboker ( Dawn Watch).

 1704 March 11, PROPAGANDAE PER UNICERSUM